 - Modern Languages & Literatures

-Alister Inglis is the Freeman Associate Professor of Chinese Language and Literature.
+Alister Inglis is the professor of Chinese Language and Literature.
 Prior to joining Simmons, he taught at the University of Melbourne, Australia.

 His research focuses on Chinese traditional short stories of the Song (960-1276) and Yuan (1276-1368) dynasties.
 Inglis is best known for his translations of classical Chinese literature and also for his extensive research on Hong Mai's (1123-1202) Record of the Listener (Yijian zhi).
 This famous twelfth century text has become an essential primary source for historians conducting research on twelfth century society given the attention its short narratives pay to the lives of ordinary people; i.e., material that is often ignored by official history.
 Inglis' first monograph, Hong Mai's Record of the Listener and its Song Dynasty Context (NY: SUNY Press, 2006), is the first monograph-length study in English about this famous text.